Personal computer

 In the 1990s, a personal computer was a computer that's a bit more powerful than a 1980s home computer, but not as much as a workstation.
 It was very likely an IBM PC clone, and was very likely housed in a beige box.

-As the definitions for both terms are somewhat hazy, it's somewhat debatable whether the Amiga and ST counted as merely home computers, or fully fledged personal computers.
+As the definitions for both terms are hazy, it's debatable whether the Amiga and ST counted as merely home computers, or fully fledged personal computers.
 Each Macintosh is generally considered a personal computer, and the first was comparable to both.

 Rather absurdly, perhaps an ST with a medium resolution monochrome monitor was a personal computer, as used in studios to make professional music, and in offices to design things with CAD software, while that exact same model of ST with a low resolution colour monitor was a home computer used for playing games.